 “I didn’t leave the Democratic Party,” Ronald Reagan famously said when he began his political career in the 1960s.
 “The party left me.”

-Donald Trump, like Reagan, was elected President with the votes of millions of former Democrats, and Trump did NFL football fans a favor by using his bully pulpit (on Twitter) to expose how un-American America’s pastime has become.
-As with other issues in the public eye, Trump’s smackdown of the anti-American stance by the NFL is welcome change.
+Donald Trump, like Reagan, was elected President with the votes of millions of former Democrats, and Trump did football fans a favor by using the bully pulpit of Twitter to expose how un-American the NFL has become.

 Behind the scenes, the NFL had already been pandering to the radical Left for years.
 Entirely dependent on the liberal media for profits, the NFL cares more about maintaining its massive revenues than it does about American values.

 Halftime performances at the Super Bowl, in front of the largest television audience of the year, have gone the way of commencement addresses at colleges where no conservative performers are allowed and no conservative messages permitted.

 Of course not all players and performers put their game or revenues above patriotism.
 Pittsburgh Steelers’ lineman Alejandro Villanueva, a former Army Ranger, gave us all something to cheer about when he stood alone on the field to honor the American flag and the National Anthem while his teammates cowered in the tunnel.